Vegan Pan de Muerto ♥

 Coating

-- 2 tbsp margarine or vegan butter melted
+- 2 tablespoon margarine or vegan butter, melted

 - ½ cup white sugar